andrewralon/keycuts/README.md

 * Type "Win+R", the shortcut name, and Enter.

 Examples:
-* "npp" opens Notepad++
+* "npp" to open Notepad++
-* "rb" opens the Recycle Bin
+* "rb" to open Recycle Bin
-* "gmail" opens new tab for email
+* "gmail" to open a new tab for email
-* "timesheet" opens new tab for timesheet page
+* "timesheet" open a new tab for timesheet
-* "db" opens Dropbox folder
+* "db" to open Dropbox folder
-* "ss" opens screenshots folder
+* "ss" to open screenshots folder

 Create keycuts several ways:
-* UI -- open the app, drag in the destination file, and name it
+* GUI -- open the app, drag in the destination file, and name it
 * Right click menu -- opens the app with the destination filled in
 * CLI -- for all the hard-core nerds and brogrammers
 * Common -- for forking your own implementation